-- The 3rd teacher - The environment is recognized for its potential to inspire children.
+The 3rd teacher: The environment is recognized for its potential to inspire children.
 An environment filled with natural light, order, and beauty.
-Open spaces are free from clutter, where every material is considered for its purpose, and every corner is ever-evolving to encourage children to delve deeper and deeper into their interests. - The space encourages collaboration, communication, and exploration.
+Open spaces are free from clutter, where every material is considered for its purpose, and every corner is ever evolving to encourage children to delve deeper and deeper into their interests.

+Our carefully curated environments encourage collaboration, communication, and exploration.
 The space respects children as capable by providing them with authentic materials and tools.
 The space is cared for by the children and the adults.